 1. Our opinion is unmodified

-We have audited the financial statements of Redrow plc (“the Company”) for the period ended 28 June 2020 which comprise the Consolidated Income Statement, the Group and Company Statement of Comprehensive Income, the Group and Company Balance Sheets, the Group and Company Statement of Changes in Equity, the Group and Company Statement of Cash Flows and the related notes, including the accounting policies on pages 130-135.
+We have audited the financial statements of Redrow plc (“the Company”) for the period ended 27 June 2021 which comprise the Consolidated Income Statement, the Group and Company Statement of Comprehensive Income, the Group and Company Balance Sheets, the Group and Company Statement of Changes in Equity, the Group and Company Statement of Cash Flows, and the related notes, including the accounting policies on pages 180 to 217.

 In our opinion:

-the financial statements give a true and fair view of the state of the Group’s and of the parent Company’s affairs as at 28 June 2020 and of the Group’s profit for the period then ended;
+- the financial statements give a true and fair view of the state of the Group’s and of the parent Company’s affairs as at 27 June2021 and of the Group’s profit for the period then ended;

-- the Group financial statements have been properly prepared in accordance with International Financial Reporting Standards as adopted by the European Union (IFRSs as adopted by the EU);
+- the Group financial statements have been properly prepared in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006;

-- the parent Company financial statements have been properly prepared in accordance with IFRSs as adopted by the EU and as applied in accordance with the provisions of the Companies Act 2006; and
+- the parent Company financial statements have been properly prepared in accordance with international accounting standards inconformity with the requirements of, and as applied in accordance with the provisions of, the Companies Act 2006; and

-- the financial statements have been prepared in accordance with the requirements of the Companies Act 2006 and, as regards the Group financial statements, Article 4 of the IAS Regulation.
+- the financial statements have been prepared in accordance with the requirements of the Companies Act 2006 and, as regards the Group financial statements, Article 4 of the IAS Regulation to the extent applicable.

 Basis for opinion